izk8/2022_siop_fri_seminar/README.md

 # Additional Resources

+## Useful Packages for R
+* Tidyverse (Suite of tools for data wrangling and manipulation)
+* Tidymodels (Suite of tools for using ML models within the tidyverse)
+* Caret (ML models)
+* Psych (statistics commonly used in psychology)
+* Swirl (to learn R)

+## Useful Packages for Python

+* SKLearn (ML models, this package has excellent documentation as well)
+* Pandas (used for data manipulation in python)
+* numpy (package that contains mathematical functions needed for ML)

 ## Additional Programming Languages and Analysis Tools

 During the seminar, we shared coding examples and details on both R and Python.
 Here are some other programming languages and tools that are sometimes used for machine learning.